 After first receiving this medication in a hemophilia treatment center or hospital, some patients may be able to give this medication to themselves at home.
 If your doctor directs you to give this medication at home, read the product information available from your pharmacist before you start using this medication and each time you get a refill.
 Learn all preparation and usage instructions in the product package.
 If you have any questions, ask your health care professional.

 If the medication and the solution used to mix it have been refrigerated, bring both to room temperature before combining.
-After adding the solution to the powder, gently swirl the vial to completely dissolve the powder.
-Do not shake the vial.
+After adding the solution to the powder, some brands of this medication may require you to shake the vial for 10 to 15 seconds before gently swirling the vial to completely dissolve the powder.
+Other brands do not recommend shaking the vial.
+Ask your pharmacist about the proper way to mix your medication.
 Before using this product, check it visually for particles or discoloration.
 If either is present, do not use the liquid.
 Use immediately (See also Storage).